No, you don’t have to read that again. This week I am talking to men out there, and the women who have close male relationships in their lives.

 Food to watch out for and reduce

-Avoid all processed foods, by processed that means anything ready-made with more than 5 ingredients.
+Avoid all processed foods.
+That means anything ready-made with more than 5 ingredients.
 It’s far better to prepare your meals from scratch with fresh ingredients.

 Limit barbecued meats and fried foods.